 Your garage door opener is a key component in the overall operation of your garage door system.
 When it’s working properly, it makes opening and closing your garage door effortless.
 But when the opener starts to fail, it can lead to frustration and even costly repairs.
 So, how can you tell when your garage door opener is beginning to fail?
 Here are the common signs to watch out for, along with advice on what to do if you notice them.

-1. The Door Won’t Respond at All
+Garage Door Doesn’t Respond at All

 One of the most obvious signs that your garage door opener is failing is when the door won’t respond to your remote or wall button.
 If you press the button and the door doesn’t move or doesn’t respond at all, this could indicate a problem with the opener’s motor, wiring, or receiver.